KernelGamut32/terraform-fundamentals-public/exercises/08/README.md

  ```

  #### Bools
- * The `bool` type is also new in 0.12
- * It gives you the power to perform boolean operations and checks in your HCL like we see above in both the ternary and negation syntax to construct these output values
+ * Gives you the power to perform boolean operations and checks in your HCL like we see in the code below in both the ternary and negation syntax to construct these output values

  ```hcl
  variable "my_bool" {